Ascension Island

 Ascension Island is an isolated volcanic island, 7°56′ south of the Equator in the South Atlantic Ocean.
 It is about 960 mi from the coast of Africa and 1,400 mi from the coast of South America.
 It is governed as part of the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha, of which the main island, Saint Helena, is around 800 mi to the southeast.
 The territory also includes the sparsely populated Tristan da Cunha archipelago, 2,000 mi to the south, about halfway to the Antarctic Circle.

-Named after the day of its recorded discovery, March 25, 1501, Ascension of Jesus, by the Portuguese navigator João da Nova, Ascension Island was an important safe haven as a coaling station to mariners and a refueling stop for commercial airliners back in the days of international air travel by flying boats.
-Ascension Island was garrisoned by the British Admiralty from 22 October 1815 to 1922.
+Ascension Island was possibly discovered by the Portuguese seafarer João da Nova in 1501, before being named Ascension by Afonso de Albuquerque in 1503 on Ascension Day.
+Ascension Island was garrisoned by the British Admiralty from 22 October 1815 to 1922 and was an important refuelling stop for ships and commercial airliners in the days of international air travel by flying boats.
 During World War II, it was an important naval and air station, especially providing antisubmarine warfare bases in the Battle of the Atlantic.

 The island is the location of RAF Ascension Island, which is a Royal Air Force station, a European Space Agency rocket tracking station, a British-American signals intelligence facility and the BBC World Service Atlantic Relay Station.
 The island was used extensively as a staging point by the British military during the Falklands War.
 Ascension Island hosts one of four ground antennas that assist in the operation of the Global Positioning System (GPS) navigational system (the others are on Kwajalein Island, Diego Garcia, and Cape Canaveral).
 NASA operates a Meter Class Autonomous Telescope (MCAT) on Ascension Island for tracking orbital debris, which is potentially hazardous to operating spacecraft and astronauts, at a facility called the John Africano NASA/AFRL Orbital Debris Observatory.